Course Title: Transitioning to Nuclear Medicine Clinical Practice

 Students enrolled in this course will be required to undertake placement as part of the assessment of the course.
 A number of requirements must be met by students to ensure eligibility for placement.
 Further details on each of these are available in Part B of the Course Guide and on MyRMIT.

 If you have a long-term medical condition and/or disability you should contact the Program Manager or the Equitable Learning Services team for further advice.
-Students need to be able to meet the inherent requirements of the program.
+Students with an Equitable Learning Plan must notify the Medial Radiations clinical coordinator (MRCC) BEFORE placements are released, and students need to be able to meet the inherent requirements of the program.

 Placement agreements between RMIT and the placement organisation are in place.
 Any information required by students contained in the agreement is available on MyRMIT or InPlace.
 All WIL placements for Medical Radiations will be arranged by RMIT.